Cross-Chain Functionality

 Fee Collection & Trading Activity: During the epoch, fees accumulate from protocol activity across all chains independently.

-Cross-Chain Coordination: Near epoch end, the protocol aggregates veCVE points across all chains using Wormhole CCQ to determine reward distribution.
+Cross-Chain Coordination: Near epoch end, the protocol aggregates points across all chains using Wormhole CCQ to determine reward distribution.

-Fee Distribution: Collected fees are distributed pro-rata to each chain based on its proportion of total veCVE points, with tokens bridged using CCTP.
+Fee Distribution: Collected fees are distributed pro-rata to each chain based on its proportion of total points, with tokens bridged using CCTP.

 Epoch Completion: The nextEpochToDeliver